Looking for the best WordPress email plugin to level up your business?

 In fact, reading and sending emails is one of the most popular activities for smartphone users, according to Lyfe Marketing, beating out web browsing, the Facebook app, and even apps for maps or directions.

 6. Email is free and will be around a long time

 Email is a decentralized, open platform on top of which new innovations can be built.
 So in that sense, email represents a different model from the closed ecosystems and social platforms that are proliferating across the web.

 Since Ray Tomlinson sent the first email back in the 1970s, email has been synonymous with the web.
 While other forms of online communication have come and gone (remember Myspace?) email continues to be the dependable workhorse that everyone relies on and no one owns.

 What to look for in a WordPress email marketing plugin

-Through talking to MailPoet customers, we’ve found there are six criteria that WordPress users generally consider when choosing an email plugin:
+Through talking to MailPoet customers, we’ve found there are six criteria that users generally consider when choosing a WordPress email plugin:

 1. Is it a popular solution?

 The popularity of an email newsletter plugin will tell you a few things: that people are using it, that people trust it, and it’s reliable.
 The WordPress.org plugin repository is one of the best places to start because it will also tell you its rating, let you read reviews, and display the number of active installations.